 In the future, Zero Waste Scotland plans to develop a toolkit for cities to build capacity independently as it seeks to embed circular economy principles in local economic strategies and infrastructure developments.

-Since the launch of Circular Glasgow over 650 businesses have engaged with the initiative.
+Between the launch of Circular Glasgow in 2017 and March 2019, over 650 businesses engaged with the initiative.

-Following creation of a methodology to calculate the current baseline of circular jobs in Glasgow a report on employment stated that 21,000 jobs, representing 6% of all jobs in the city, are connected to circular activities, with an expectation that this will grow.
+Following creation of a methodology to calculate the current baseline of circular jobs in Glasgow, Circular Glasgow published a report showing that 21,000 jobs, representing 6% of all jobs in the city, are connected to circular activities, with an expectation that this will grow.

 The Circular Glasgow initiative is being independently evaluated with progress measured on a quarterly basis through a series of key performance indicators related to:

 The method for measuring at this scale is still in its early phase and is being developed by the University of Strathclyde.

 Collaborations, such as that between Jaw Brew and Aulds Bakery, provide tangible examples of what can be achieved.
 By providing collaborative opportunities that assist the creation of pilots, Circular Glasgow supports peer-to-peer learning, the potential for new ventures and the development of resilient business models.